Skip to Content

 Recent Accomplishments

-Dr. Fisher’s first book, Rooting in a Useless Land: Ancient Farmers, Celebrity Chefs, and Environmental Justice in Yucatán, will be published by the University of California Press in October 2023.
+Dr. Fisher’s first book, Rooting in a Useless Land: Ancient Farmers, Celebrity Chefs, and Environmental Justice in Yucatán, was published by the University of California Press in October 2023.

 Challenge the conventional.
 Create the exceptional.
 No Limits.